 Reserve Services at MSE Library will help you with both your digital and print course readings.
-They will ensure you use library resources properly and that they appear in Blackboard correctly.
+They will ensure you use library resources properly and that they appear in your course site correctly.

 A group of copyright librarians at universities have written about Fair Use and online teaching during the pandemic that you may find useful.
 Public Statement: Fair Use & Emergency Remote Teaching & Research.